dqgthb/mymanual/git/diff.md

 Intuitively, `git diff origin/master HEAD` would give the correct answer.
 If you want to specify a branch, `git diff origin/master master`.

+## How to show filenames only?
+add --stat option